AuthMe/AuthMeReloaded/docs/config.md

     generateImage: false
     # The OAuth2 token
     emailOauth2Token: ''
+    # Verify the SSL/TLS server certificate hostname?
+    # Only applies when an SSL/TLS connection is active (port 465, port 587,
+    # port 25 with useTls=true, or any other port).
+    # Set to false only if your SMTP server uses a self-signed certificate.
+    # Note: if you previously used port 465, this check was not enforced;
+    # set to false to restore the old behavior with a self-signed certificate.
+    sslCheckServerIdentity: true
 Hooks:
     # Do we need to hook with multiverse for spawn checking?
     multiverse: true